Monday, May 12, 2008

 Hustle Bustle Tutorial Part II

 All the pieces cut.
-I made the ruffle piece longer than the pattern.
+I made the ruffle piece deeper than the pattern.

 e.